tanishq9609-alt/Hypenex-AI-operating-system/SESSION_01_SUMMARY.md

 The goal is no longer to create a single founder prompt.

-The goal is to build a reusable AI Operating System that can be used to build venture-scale companies, with Hypnex being the first project that runs on it.
+The goal is to build a reusable AI Operating System that can be used to build venture-scale companies, with hypenex being the first project that runs on it.

 The operating system should be modular, maintainable, version-controlled, reusable, and capable of evolving over time without requiring complete rewrites.